VVUQ · Module 5 of 10

 6. SolveSum of squares = 0.0004 + 0.0009 + 0.0016 = 0.0029. uval = √0.0029 = 0.054.

-Result. uval = 0.054.
+Result. uval = 0.054, a combined standard uncertainty.

 05

-Worked example 2: is the model validated?
+Worked example 2: what does the comparison resolve?

-2. Given / findE = 0.03, uval = 0.054.
-Compare |E| to uval.
+2. Given / findE = 0.03, uval = 0.054 as a combined standard uncertainty.
+Find R = |E|/uval.

 06